tomgwasira/ml-project-template-basic/README.md

 # Basic Machine Learning Project Template
 A template for a basic machine learning project.

+## Usage
+1. Download this project as a .zip file.

 ## Stack
 1. MLflow
 2. DVC